Updated: October 31st, 2023

 “The secret to her red — actually, the only thing I’ve ever used on her — is the Redken Shade EQ gloss.
 That color gloss is amazing because it feels like a conditioner, but it actually stains the hair.
 It’s not a real color dye, but because it’s acid-based, it lays so nicely on the hair, giving it that shine,” Cunningham shares.

-1. Why hair glosses rock
+1. Why we love hair glosses

 A demi-permanent hair color (aka hair gloss) is a non-permanent color that gradually fades over the course of a few weeks.
 It’s a great way to ‘up’ your red, without using any harsh chemicals or permanent dyes.
 The best part: it’s very low maintenance since there aren’t any roots to cover up after a few weeks.